 2007/2008 In order to ensure directors effectively understood their obligations, CORE produced its own guidance, written by David Chivers QC which was sent to the FTSE 100.
 We also produced ‘Act Now!
 A Campaigners Guide to the Companies Act’.

-Following the end of the company law reform campaign, CORE focussed on access to justice.
+Following the end of the company law reform campaign, CORE focused on access to justice.

 CORE published ‘Corporate Abuse 2007’ and ‘Why Is CSR Failing Children?’ with Save the Children.
 The following year, we commissioned ‘Filling the Gap: A New Body to Investigate, Sanction and Provide Remedies for Abuses Committed by UK Companies Abroad,’ to encourage debate around the creation of a new non-judicial body that could give victims of corporate abuse access to remedy.